Making The Daniel Project - pt 2

 Who Distributes The Daniel Project?

-The film was initially picked-up around 2008 by CEO Tim Sparke of Mercury Media International, a distribution company specialising in documentaries whom Deborah met on several ccasions at film festivals in Toronto, Cannes and the UK.
+The film was initially picked-up around 2008 by CEO Tim Sparke of Mercury Media International, a distribution company specialising in documentaries whom Deborah met on several occasions at film festivals in Toronto, Cannes and the UK.
 When the film was completed around the end of 2010, a formal contract was signed and the distributor began presenting the documentary to international outlets from 2011.

 Around 2015, the CEO of Mercury Media International became terminally ill and the company went into receivership, owing royalty payments to a large number of production companies.
 Journeyman Pictures took over some of the assets of Mercury Media International and, in keeping with previous contractual agreements, acquired The Daniel Project.